MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 ## Details about the information types

-If you have the current preview version of the Azure Information Protection client, the full list of information types are supported and use the Office 365 data loss prevention (DLP) sensitivity information types and pattern detection.
+If you have the current preview version of the Azure Information Protection client, the full list of information types you see in the portal are supported and use the Office 365 data loss prevention (DLP) sensitivity information types and pattern detection.
 You can choose from many common sensitive information types, some of which are specific for different regions.
-For more information, see [What the sensitive information types look for](https://support.office.com/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) from the Office documentation.
-When Azure Information Protection evaluates these information types, it does not use the Office DLP confidence level setting but matches according to the lowest confidence.
+For more information about the information types that you can select, see [What the sensitive information types look for](https://support.office.com/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) from the Office documentation.
+Note that currently, Azure Information Protection does not support all the sensitive information types that are available for Office DLP.
+However, the list will be periodically updated.
+In addition, when Azure Information Protection evaluates these information types, it does not use the Office DLP confidence level setting but matches according to the lowest confidence.

 If you have the current general availability version of the client, the following information types only are supported: